techidaily/site-facebook/source/_posts/elevate-your-profiles-security-essential-secrets-of-fb-protection.md

  Facebook tracks the data you upload, the ads you click, and your geographical location.
 Moreover, it also keeps tabs on the user's IP address, search history, and deleted content.

  Instead of tapping**Allow All** to permissions you don't know about, take a moment to think about which permissions are necessary.
-You can always[change the app permissions](https://www.makeuseof.com/permission-manager-apps-android/) with the following steps:
+You can always [change the app permissions](https://www.makeuseof.com/permission-manager-apps-android/) with the following steps:

 1. Access your phone's**Settings** .
 2. Scroll down and tap**Facebook** .